 Are you a millennial?
 Tell us what you look for in an employer.
 Are you an employer?
 Tell us what you look for in your millennial hires.
 Share your thoughts with us on Twitter @LTronCorp.

 So what does all of this mean for employers?
-Come back for our 3rd and final installment in this blog series to find out.
+Read our 3rd and final installment in this blog series to find out.